 It’s been almost a week since Julian Assange had his asylum revoked by the Ecuadorian government.
-As a result, he was arrested by the Metropolitan police for his failure to appear in court in June 2012 regarding allegations made by two Swedish women in which they accused him of sexual molestation, coercion and rape.
+As a result, he was arrested by the Metropolitan police for his failure to appear in court in June 2012 regarding allegations made by two Swedish women which led to Swedish authorities initiating an investigation into whether Assange had committed sexual molestation, coercion and rape.

 In the intervening days since the arrest, we’ve seen how ill-equipped social media is for having a serious discussion about matters relating to Julian Assange.
 The same lobby journalists who’d call up Amnesty International if someone called them a dingbat are happily fnarr-fnarring over memes of the WikiLeaks founder being dragged out of the Ecuadorian embassy by police.
 Meanwhile, there is near silence on Chelsea Manning’s continued incarceration.

 Opinion has tended to be polarised between two camps: those who think that Assange is an absurdity and an abuser undeserving of public support against extradition to the US and those who consider any attempt to charge and prosecute Assange with any offence, in any country, an extension of his persecution by the American empire.